heyyjudes/algs-cali-pred/README.md

 ## Data

 ### Citibike Dataset
-The large Citibike dataset file (`clean_data/citibike-june2015.csv`) is not included in this repository due to size limitations.
-You can download it from:
+The large Citibike dataset file (`clean_data/citibike-june2015.csv`) can be downloaded it from:
 - [Citibike System Data](https://citibikenyc.com/system-data) - Download the June 2015 data
 - Place the downloaded file in the `clean_data` directory